 During fiscal year 2021, we repaid \$543.6 million in principal under the Term Loans using \$443.6 million of the net proceeds from our 2026 Convertible Notes offering, described below, as well as existing cash and short-term investments.
-In connection with these prepayments, during fiscal year 2021, we expensed unamortized deferred financing costs and recognized losses on extinguishment of debt of \$4.4 million within the Other expense, net line in our Consolidated Statements of Operations.
+In connection with these prepayments, during fiscal year 2021, we expensed unamortized deferred financing costs and recognized losses on extinguishment of debt of \$4.4 million within the Other income (expense), net line in our Consolidated Statements of Operations.
 The loss on extinguishment is a non-cash adjustment to cash flows from operating activities in our Consolidated Statements of Cash Flows for the fiscal year 2021.

-As of October 1, 2021, there are no minimum principal repayments on the Term Loans until 2024 when the remaining principal balance of \$120.8 million becomes due.
-The fair value of the Term Loans was estimated to be approximately \$120.2 million as of October 1, 2021 and was determined using Level 2 inputs, including a quoted price from a financial institution.
+As of September 30, 2022, there are no minimum principal repayments on the Term Loans until 2024 when the remaining principal balance of \$120.8 million becomes due.
+The fair value of the Term Loan was estimated to be approximately \$120.2 million as of September 30, 2022 and October 1, 2021 and was determined using Level 2 inputs, including a quoted price from a financial institution.

-As of October 1, 2021, approximately \$1.0 million of deferred financing costs remain unamortized, of which \$0.9 million is related to the Term Loans and is recorded as a direct reduction of the recognized debt liabilities in our accompanying Consolidated Balance Sheet, and less than \$0.1 million is related to the Revolving Facility and is recorded in other long-term assets in our accompanying Consolidated Balance Sheet.
+As of September 30, 2022, approximately \$0.6 million of deferred financing costs remain unamortized related to the Term Loans and is recorded as a direct reduction of the recognized debt liabilities in our accompanying Consolidated Balance Sheets.

-The Term Loans and Revolving Facility are secured by a first priority lien on substantially all of our assets and provide that we must comply with certain financial and non-financial covenants.
+The Term Loans are secured by a first priority lien on substantially all of our assets and provide that we must comply with certain financial and non-financial covenants.